3803-3823 W 10th Ave rezoning application

 Humans are non-stop building, from small houses to taller building.
 We build home for ourselves yet destroy the house from many animals.
 We cut down trees to make our concrete forest.
 West Point Grey is a peaceful neighbourhood.
 How can you make sure the environment reminds the same?
 How can you make sure the traffic that you bring can be minimised?
 We DO NOT need more traffic in our back lane, as we do not need more CO2 when our children is playing in the backyard.

-C Chan asked almost 2 years ago
+C Chan asked over 2 years ago

 Thank you for your comments.